Revised – January 2020

 Call Us: 07427 626686

-The sale and use of pesticides in the UK are covered by statutory controls.
-Under the law, all pesticides must be used in accordance with approvals granted by government ministers following an independent assessment by expert scientists.
+Pesticides in the UK enjoy statutory controls governing their sale and use.
+Pesticide use is granted in accordance with approvals made by government ministers following an independent assessment by expert scientists.

 Avoiding Exposure To Pesticides